ljaniszewski00/SwiftfulCharting/README.md

 ## Functionalities
-* see exchange rates for various currencies
+* See exchange rates for various currencies
-* convert any amount of one currency to another
+* Convert any amount of one currency to another
-* see beautiful charts regarding exchange data
+* See beautiful charts regarding exchange data

 ## Preview Video